 What is the cost of tuition?

-There are no upfront tuition costs associated with Dual Enrollment.
+There are no upfront tuition costs associated with High School Dual Enrollment.
 Students that complete courses through Dual Enrollment and matriculate to a degree seeking student (and graduate from a Bay State College program) will receive the credit at no cost.
 If students decide to transfer from Bay State before completing a degree, credits can be transferred to another institution for $199/credit.
 Students seeking to transfer credits earned at Bay State College to another college or university should contact the other institution to which they seek admission to inquire into that institution’s policies on transfer credit acceptance.

 *Payment for books and course materials is required.